martinisaksen/calendarapp-docs/docs/source-schemas/submission-api-and-validation.md

 Those do not belong in the submitted schema body.

+Clarification:

+- top-level `baseUrl` is invalid
+- `pipeline.event.input.baseUrl` is valid in v3 when using `mode: "calendarFieldUrl"`

 ## Wrong Vs Right: ICS Request Envelope

 This is a common cross-contract mistake when using examples from other systems.